FAF-UTM/11_FAF_212/README.md

 <p align="justify"> &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; In a markup language, the terminal symbols represent the actual content of the document or data being marked up.
 The non-terminal symbols represent the structure or syntax of the markup language itself. <p>

- &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; The production rules describe how non-terminal symbols can be replaced or expanded into other non-terminal or terminal symbols.
-These rules define the syntax and structure of the markup language.
+<p align="justify"> &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; The production rules describe how non-terminal symbols can be replaced or expanded into other non-terminal or terminal symbols.
+These rules define the syntax and structure of the markup language. <p>

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To specify the grammar representation for the markup language we need to use meta notations:
+<p align="justify"> &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To specify the grammar representation for the markup language we need to use meta notations: <p>

 | Symbol | Definition                        |
 | ------ | --------------------------------- |